smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 ##### Fields

-- From fields (Resp Seq): When this screen appears in Copy mode, the key fields of the source record being copied are shown in this heading area.
+- **From fields (Resp Seq)**: When this screen appears in Copy mode, the key fields of the source record being copied are shown in this heading area.
 When this program is called from the Operator Replay Sequence maintenance, only the Response Sequence appears in the From field list.
 A new value must be assigned to the new Response Rule record being created in Copy mode, using the Response Sequence input field (below).
-- Capture Identifier: A label that groups together all of the data capture rules that apply to a single Operator Replay script Sequence number.
+- **Capture Identifier**: A label that groups together all of the data capture rules that apply to a single Operator Replay script Sequence number.
 For Copy and Change operations, this key field is protected from update.
 This field and the Capture Seq field (next) identify the rule to which this response record will react.
-- Seq: The sequence of the data capture rule to which this response will react.
+- **Seq**: The sequence of the data capture rule to which this response will react.
 For Copy and Change operations, this key field is protected from update.
 This number determines the order in which data capture rules are executed.
-- Type: Type: C = screen capture, S = SCANSPLF data capture.
+- **Type**: Type: C = screen capture, S = SCANSPLF report data capture, M = Message Management message text capture.
 This must be the type of the data capture definition.
 For Copy and Change operations, this field is protected from update.
-- Response sequence: Response Sequence Number: The order in which each response rule will be executed.
+- **Response sequence**: Response Sequence Number: The order in which each response rule will be executed.
 When changing an existing rule's sequence number, pay close attention to the Continuation field value, because the order of records is critical when the Continuation field is used to group multiple response qualifications (using Compare data) and commands.
-- Continuation:
+- **Continuation**:
   - Continuation field values are: blanks, CMD, AND, OR.
   - A value that supports multiple groups of commands and/or rules that may be qualified for execution in response to a single record of captured data.
 In summary, the values work like this:
   - blank = Starts a new group of comparison rules and commands, separate and unrelated from other rules groups.
   - OR = an exclusive OR, meaning that the next comparison rule or group of rules may qualify a response command group if the previous rule group did not qualify.
   - AND = connects more than one qualification rule into a single group.
   - CMD = an additional rules record is providing an additional response command to execute, associated with the qualification rules of the comparison record or     group of records immediately preceding this record.
 This continuation record will be ignored for comparison rules, it exists only to support multiple commands that are part of a single response group.
   - (For more information on this field and examples, refer to the How To discussion above.)
-- Compress numeric: This flag field tells the LSAM data comparison rule engine how to handle the comparison data and the captured data.
+- **Compress numeric**: This flag field tells the LSAM data comparison rule engine how to handle the comparison data and the captured data.
 If numeric data was edited using a currency sign and decimal point, it may be preferable to match the whole character string exactly, without compression.
 But if the absolute numeric value is important and the numeric field editing cannot be predicted, then it may work better to compress out all non-numeric characters and compare only the numeric digits.
 Compressed numeric values do not keep track of how many digits fall to the right of the decimal point, so it is important that the number of decimal places be the same in both the captured data and the comparison data when the option for compressing numeric data will be used.
 :::tip
 The setting of this flag also controls how captured data will be stored into a DynamicVariable, if one is named in the field below.
 :::
-- Store CAPT to-> DynVar:
+- **Store CAPT to-> DynVar**:
   - Typing a name into this field causes the captured data response rule module to create or update an LSAM Dynamic Variable in the LSAM table using the value of the captured data.
 This field is limited to only type-V (general use) Dynamic Variables.
 The LSAM command SETDYNVAR is executed by the response rules module to support this field.
   -  This variable value is set before the response command is processed, meaning that the response command can use the same dynamic variable name in order to have access to the currently captured value.
   :::tip
   The format of the captured data that is stored in the Dynamic Variable is affected by the Compress numeric option, above.
   :::
-  - (To create or update a type-L Dynamic Variable, insert a SETDYNVAR command into the response command line.
-This could be done on a separate response rule record that is associated with the same SPLF Scan Rule or Operator Replay screen capture rule.)
+  - To create or update a type-L Dynamic Variable, insert a SETDYNVAR command into the response command line.
+This could be done on a separate response rule record that is associated with the same SPLF Scan Rule or Operator Replay screen capture rule.
-- Store CAPT to> Oper Rply Var (Operator Replay Variable):
+- **Store CAPT to> Oper Rply Var** (Operator Replay Variable):
   - Typing a name into this field causes the captured data response rule module to create or update an LSAM Operator Replay token variable in the LSAM table.
   - When Captured Data Response Rules are associated with an Operator Replay script's Screen Capture Rule, the setting of the Operator Replay token variable value is completed before the script step responds to the current screen on display.
 This means that the content of the screen can be used to set the variable and the same variable name can then be used in the command line of the script step's response to the screen format.
-- Response cmd (part 1); F13=Full CMD:
+- **Response cmd** (part 1); F13=Full CMD:
   - The first 214 characters of the response command string may be entered in this field.
 If the command is longer than 214 characters, press <**F13=Full CMD**> to branch to a screen where a much longer command string may be entered.
 Function key <**F4=Prompt**> may be used to get IBM i help with command prompting.
 Unlike the Compare data lines, the entire command string will appear in the F13=Full CMD screen.
 Be careful if a partial command shows in this field in Change mode; in this case it is recommended that F13=Full CMD be used to be sure that the final command syntax is correct after any changes.
   - Dynamic Variables may be used in place of all or part of the command line syntax.
 (For more information about Dynamic Variables, refer to Job Tracking and Queuing.)
   - Also refer to the discussion below about how LSAM Event commands can be used in this field, and how OpCon property (variable) tokens can also be supported when an Event command is used.
 (Any other IBM i command may also be used in this field, but only Event commands are supported for replacing OpCon property tokens.
-- Comp reference value:
+- **Comp reference value**:
   - The compare reference value is a field containing a character string or a reference to a value store in another file, for use in qualifying this Rule for execution.
 If the referenced value does not match the Compare data according to the Compare rule, then the Capture Response Rule Response command will not be executed.
-  - *CAPT = Use the captured data as the reference data (this is the original default for comparing data, in prior versions).
+  - \*CAPT = Use the captured data as the reference data (this is the original default for comparing data, in prior versions).
   - DynVar = The LSAM Dynamic Variable named in this field will be compared to the Compare data.
 (Do not type 'DynVar' but instead type the name of a Dynamic Variable.
 Use function key F8 to select from a list of existing dynamic variables.)
   - char = a specific string typed in this field will be compared to the Compare data.
-- Comp reference length: Specifies the length of data to be used from the Comp reference value, starting at position 1 of the reference value.
+- **Comp reference length**: Specifies the length of data to be used from the Comp reference value, starting at position 1 of the reference value.
 If this field is zero, then the trimmed length of the reference value will be used.
 (Trimming means that any trailing blanks will not be considered, only data from position 1 through the last non-blank character will determine the length of the Comp reference value.)
-- Compare rule:
+- **Compare rule**:
   - Specifies the type of compare to use between the Comp reference value (which will be factor 1) and the Compare data (which will be factor 2).
 For example, if GT is specified, then the Comp reference value must be greater than the Compare data in order for this Capture Response Rule to be executed.                 |
   - EQ = equal, NE = not equal, GT = greater than, LT = less than, GE = greater than or equal, LE = less than or equal, ** = contains (as in, the Comp reference value contains the Compare data anywhere within the Comp reference value string).
-- Capture length: This is a protected field that shows the length specified for the captured data.
+- **Capture length**: This is a protected field that shows the length specified for the captured data.
 The value will appear in Copy and Change mode.
 In Add (Create) mode, a value will be supplied if the F4=Prompt key is used to select a valid Capture ID and Sequence.
 Use this field as a reference when defining the Compare data.
-- Compare data lines 1- 5; PagDown=6-24
+- **Compare data lines 1- 5; PagDown=6-24**:
   - The compare data is used to match with the original capture data according to the compare rule.
 The compare data may be typed directly into this field.
-Use
-PageDown to show and update lines 6-24; lines 1-5 only appear on the main maintenance screen.
+Use PageDown to show and update lines 6-24; lines 1-5 only appear on the main maintenance screen.
 Up to 1920 characters may be specified.
   - If it should be desired to compare an entire 24 X 80 screen, that is, all 1920 characters, it would be possible to copy and paste the reference screen image (lines 1-5 separately from lines 6-24) into this field.
 However, keep in mind that only the displayable characters are compared.
 That is, field attributes such as color (and any EBCID character value less than X'40') will not be considered; a space character is used in place of non-display values.
   - Special values may be typed into this field, instead of actual compare data:
-  - *ANY = No comparison will be performed.
+  - \*ANY = No comparison will be performed.
 A command or group of commands associated with compare data value of *ANY will always be executed.
-  - *PARM = Reserved for the SCANSPLF command.
+  - \*PARM = Reserved for the SCANSPLF command.
 This means that the compare data to be used is the same as the parameter value supplied with the SCANSPLF command, except that the Compare rules supplied with this response record will apply.
-If this value is used with an Operator Replay screen data capture, it has the same effect as *ANY.
+If this value is used with an Operator Replay screen data capture, it has the same effect as \*ANY.
   - DynVar = This prompting value indicates that one or more Dynamic Variable tokens may be typed into the Compare data lines.
 DO NOT TYPE "DynVar" into the Compare  data.
 Instead, type the Dynamic Variable token syntax, which by default looks like this: {dyn_var_name}
   - One or more dynamic variables may be typed along with other actual compare data.
 When the response rule is qualified for execution, the dynamic variable value will be retrieved just before the comparison operation is performed.
 Keep in mind that the result of replacing a dynamic variable may be longer or shorter than the dynamic variable token.
 It is important to anticipate the exact length and content of the compare data line(s) as they will look after dynamic variable tokens are replaced.
 (For more information about Dynamic Variables, refer to the chapter about [Dynamic Variables](/dynamic-variables/overview.md/#introduction-to-dynamic-variables).)